-Reverse image search refers to the concept of searching for occurrences of a specific image on the Internet.
-The usual image search engines let users enter a search term which gets searched in their database.
-They then display images that are related to that search term in the results.
-Reverse Image Search on the other hand begins with an image.
+Reverse image search refers to the concept of searching for duplicate or related images of a specific image on the Internet.
+The usual image search engines do not offer the feature, all you can do using them is enter a search term and hope for the best.
+If the image has been renamed, you won't find it this way as they only display images related to the search term in the results.

 The quality of the results depends a lot on the selected image.
-TinEye will display the number of related images that it found in its database which is currently containing 1.04 billion entries.
+TinEye will display the number of related images that it found in its database which it states contains 1.04 5.24 18 billion entries.
 A quick test for images on Ghacks brought up mixed results.
 A search for the Firefox logo used on this site returned more than 2000 results while a search for the Ghacks logo returned a handful that were not related at all.

 blah, I’ve tried it way more and I’ve always had *some* hits, and there were times I had 200+ hits, so it does work, their database just isn’t very large yet (1 billion images I believe, which sound like a lot, but it really isn’t)